 If you are looking for TEF Canada classes, you can take a look at our website.

-Communities of Francophone immigrants
+Communities of Francophone Immigrants

 Canada is a nation that welcomes immigrants from all over the world, including those from Francophone countries.
 These immigrants bring their French language skills and cultural heritage to Canada, enriching the linguistic and cultural landscape of the country.